benjaminion/upgrading-ethereum-book/src/book.md

 ### Preamble

-The Namib Desert or a chapter on constants, presets and parameters - which sounds drier?

-Nonetheless, I've long thought that these configuration details provide an excellent way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
+For some, a chapter on constants, presets and parameters will seem drier than the Namib desert, but I've long found these to be a rich and fertile way in to the ideas and mechanisms we'll be unpacking in detail in later chapters.
 Far from being a desert, this part of the spec bustles with life.

 The foundation is laid with a set of custom data types.
 As previously discussed [TODO: link], the beacon chain specification is executable in Python.
 The data types defined at the top of the spec represent the fundamental quantities that will reappear frequently.